SKevo18/mhk_mods/README.md

 2. Add modified files to `./sources/mods/<ID of MHK game>/<mod ID>/sources`.
 3. `python cli.py compile <ID of MHK game> <mod ID>`.

+This will copy the original data file of the game into the mod root's directory and compile it there.

+Please, do not commit modified data files to source control!
+There is a [webserver](https://github.com/SKevo18/mhk_mods/tree/main/webserver) for this purpose: [https://mhk-mods.svit.ac](https://mhk-mods.svit.ac)

 #### Valid mod IDs

 A mod ID must satisfy the following RegEx: `[a-zA-Z0-9_\.]{1,260}`, that is: